yasirkula/UnityRuntimeInspector/.github/README.md

 ![screenshot](images/img2.png)

 - Visual appearance of the inspector and the hierarchy can be tweaked by changing their **Skin**.
-There are two premade skins included in the **Skins** directory: *LightSkin* and *DarkSkin* (pro-only.. meh, just kiddin').
-You can create your own skins using the **Create-RuntimeInspector-UI Skin** context menu
+There are two premade skins included in the **Skins** directory: *LightSkin* and *DarkSkin*.
+You can create your own skins using the **Assets-Create-yasirkula-RuntimeInspector-UI Skin** context menu

 ![screenshot](images/img3.png)